 International students may send a DVD audition if you are not able to travel to the United States for a live audition.
 You should use the live audition repertoire requirements for your audition DVD.5.
-Two seperate Admissions decision letters will be sent by April 1.
+Two separate Admissions decision letters will be sent by April 1.

 Bard Conservatory holds regional prescreening auditions in Europe.
 Please check our website for exact times and dates.
 If you are able to attend a regional prescreening audition, please contact our undergraduate admissions counselor.